 Someone can give you Leu or reward you with Leu in exchange for a favor.

-Attend a weekly ceremony.
-The app will tell you when the next ceremony is set to take place.
+Attend a weekly cycle.
+The app will tell you when the next cycle is set to take place.
 To register, you’ll need a few Leu from someone who is already in the community.

-We refer to all the gatherings that take place at the same time as a “ceremony”.
-New credit is awarded to every person who takes part in a ceremony.
+We refer to all the gatherings that take place at the same time as a “cycle”.
+New credit is awarded to every person who takes part in a cycle.

 Here’s how a gathering works: you meet up with other members of the Leu community who have been assigned the same meeting spot as you.
 You then click on “Start gathering” in the Encointer Wallet app.
 This brings up an entry field in which you can tell our system how many people arrived on time to take part in the gathering.